Chart Color Schemes

 White Gum Valley lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises the growth rates by age cohort provided by the ABS in their latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Based on aggregated SA2-level projections, an above median population growth is projected for White Gum Valley.
-The suburb is expected to grow by 839 persons to reach a total of 4,603 by 2041, reflecting an increase of 28.0% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Moving forward, an above median population growth is projected for White Gum Valley statistical area (Lv2), with an expected increase of 841 persons to 2041 reflecting a total increase of 26.1% over the 17 years.

 Frequently Asked Questions - Population